yungjekoo/custom-cards/README.md

  The name of your custom module.
 The name must match the name of the folder and the object name that is used in your main module file and the main module file itself.
 - parameters
 Parameters that are passed to the wrapper and the card itself.
 For example, you can directly specify custom parameters, such as credentials for your test service.
 All instances of this card have access to these parameters as properties.
-If you defined a customization plugin, the defined fields result in parameters that are accessible by the card.
+If you defined a customization plug-in, the defined fields result in parameters that are accessible by the card.
 For example, you can use a switch to specify whether a chart is oriented horizontally or vertically.
 The following two parameters are mandatory:
  - component
 The name of the main class of the card.
  - title
 The default title for the card.
 The user can change the title in the customization dialog box.
 - customization
-The name of the card customization plugin.
+The name of the card customization plug-in.
 The card customization dialog box is generic, but you can add custom fields in the settings section of the dialog box.
-The HelloWorld example provides a simple customization plugin.
+The HelloWorld example provides a simple customization plug-in.

 ## Step 4: Build your card package.

 To build the card package:
 1. Open a console and navigate to the root directory of your repository.
-For example: `C:\Users\{my_name}\GitHub\custom-cards`
+For example, navigate to: `C:\Users\{my_name}\GitHub\custom-cards`
 2. Run `npm install`
 3. Run `gulp`
 If you see errors, they should include the line number where you must change something.
-Fix it!
+Correct the error and try again.

 **Tip:** Leave Gulp running to automatically rebuild your package every time you make a change.
 After the first build, a Gulp rebuild usually takes approximately less than a second to complete.